George H. Denny

 George Hutcheson Denny (December 3, 1870 – April 2, 1955) was an American academic and former president at both Washington and Lee University and the University of Alabama.
-Both a football coach and an educator, he ultimately was appointed Washington and Lee's president in 1901, and he remained in that spot until his resignation in 1912 to become president at Alabama.
+Both a football coach and an educator, he ultimately was appointed Washington and Lee's president in 1901, and served in that position until his resignation in 1912 to become president at Alabama.
 Denny served as president of Alabama from 1912 through 1936 and again as interim president in 1941 and 1942.
 Denny oversaw a major expansion of both enrollment and the physical campus during his tenure.
 He died at age 84 on April 2, 1955, in Lexington, Virginia.

-Early life
+Early life and education

-Denny was born on December 3, 1870, in Hanover County, Virginia to George H. and Charlotte M. Denny.
+Denny was born on December 3, 1870, in Hanover County, Virginia, to George H. and Charlotte M. Denny.
 He attended Hampden–Sydney College, where he earned his Bachelor of Arts in 1891 and his Master of Arts in 1892.
 In 1896 Denny was awarded his Doctor of Philosophy from the University of Virginia.
 During his education at University of Virginia, he became a member of the Sigma Chi fraternity.